diamanthaxhimusa/open-arbk/README.md

 ### 3. Database and Documents Preparation
 The data have been extracted from the [ARBK](http://arbk.rks-gov.net/) official site using our open source web scraper [ARBK Scraper](https://github.com/opendatakosovo/arbk-scraper/).

-After ARBK scraper is done, each document will look like this for example:
+After running ARBK scraper, we will have a database called "arbk" with a collection called "businesses".
+Every document will look like this for example:
 ```
 {
     "_id" : ObjectId("58ceb46cffd93a027eae32ef"),